AdobeDocs/learning-manager.en/help/migrated/upcoming-changes-in-adobe-learning-manager.md

 ---
-title: Upcoming changes in Adobe Learning Manager
+title: What's new in Adobe Learning Manager October release
-description: Learn about the new features, improvements, and important updates coming soon to Adobe Learning Manager.
-Stay informed about what's changing so you can plan ahead and make the most of the latest enhancements.
+description: Learn about the new features, improvements, and important updates in Adobe Learning Manager October 2025 release.
 exl-id: 4d2129c4-42d8-446f-8837-879b5c2f42bf
 ---
-# What's new in Adobe Learning Manager October release
+# What's new in Adobe Learning Manager October 2025 release

 >[!IMPORTANT]
 >